camunda/blog.camunda.org/content/post/2019/11/camunda-optimize-27-alpha1-released.md

 ## User and Group Search for Collections

-Before this release, when adding users to your collections, you had to remember their User or Group ID.
+Before this release, when adding users to your Collections, you had to remember their User or Group ID.

 So that working with Collections and Permissions is more user friendly, we are adding a Typeahead Search for Users and Groups with this release.